Caroline-Li/Caroline-Li.github.io/_posts/2020-05-28-Book-Review-Iron-Gold.markdown

 categories: jekyll update
 ---

-Ah, *Iron Gold*, the continuation of the *Red Rising" series by Pierce Brown.
+Ah, *Iron Gold*, the continuation of the *Red Rising* series by Pierce Brown.
 Where to start?

 *Iron Gold* simply has a different, colder feeling than its predecessors.
 Instead of the fast-paced energy of the previous three books, *Iron Gold* weaves in dark, sinister, morally ambiguous themes of